Home

 - Depending on the sharpness of the secondary explosions, the width of the jet can be known.

-- As the radioactive elements behave like well-defined atomic clocks measured in their half-life,
+- As radioactive elements behave like well-defined atomic clocks,

-when there is a delay in the secondary explosions, it is a clear indication of their time delay.
+when a delay occurs in secondary explosions, it is a clear indication of their time delay.

 That is, each Blazar has its own time delay.